grannycart/subworld-shortstory1/rough-draft_from-typed-version.md

 .... ...... ...  .... ..... ....... .. .....

 She tapped away vigorously.
-After a minute the patter had started to shift:
+After a minute the pattern had started to shift:

 ..... ..... .... ..... .... ...... ....